mcasperson/IridiumApplicationTesting-GettingStartedGuide/writing_tests.md

 Alternatively, IAT could be run with the `appURLOverride` system property set to https://qa.hostname.com/hqq/new_quote.jsp?hSty=BUDD, which override the default URL defined in the configuration file.
 In fact, the `featureGroupName` system property is optional in this situation where a default URL is supplied as a system property.

+See [this example](https://github.com/AutoGeneral/IridiumApplicationTesting/tree/master/examples/4.urlmappings), which demonstrates the use of a configration file.

 ## Splitting Up Tests
  Tests can be split up so common Scenarios can be shared between multiple features.